LucasKarlsten/devops24Luccelito/examinations/04/README.md

 How can we make the web server start with an addition of just one line to the playbook above?

+:: By adding state: started at the end of the enginx is started, the webpage starts responding
 # QUESTION B

 You make have noted that the `become: true` statement has moved from a specific task to the beginning of the playbook, and is on the same indentation level as `tasks:`.

+:: When you cahnge the location of the become: true, it changes the way it executes, if it is placed at the top, you will run the entire playbook as root, whereas if you place it within a task, it will run that specific task as root, which is the best practice+

 What does this accomplish?